Introduction

 including various drugs that block dopamine receptors in the brain.

-Clinical trials are now underway on pagoclone, an anti-anxiety drug that
+Recent clinical trials on pagoclone, an anti-anxiety drug that

 question remains whether taking drugs is worth the long-term risk of side